Can Cats Eat Pine Nuts? Potential Health Benefits & Risks

 As cat parents, we often wonder just what people foods are safe to feed our beloved pets.
 If we give them something from our plates, will they get sick, or improve their diet and nutrition?

-Some people wonder it’s okay for cats to eat nuts, in general, is an often-asked question.
+Some people wonder if it’s okay for cats to eat nuts.
 They’re good for us humans, so they could be good for our cats, right?
 One nut that pet parents often ask about is pine nuts.
 Can cats eat them?
-The answer is yes, if it’s minimal amounts.
-Read on if you want to know more about feeding your cat pine nuts.
+The short answer is no, while pine nuts are not toxic to cats, they are not part of their natural diet, they don’t need to eat them, and there are some risks associated with its consumption.

-Despite the name, pine nuts aren’t nuts; they are seeds from pine trees.
-Usually, they come from the Mexican pinon, the Chinese nut pine, the Colorado pinion, or the Italian stone pine, but they may also come from other pines.
-You’re probably most familiar with them being used as ingredients in foods like pesto.
+Despite the name, pine nuts aren’t nuts; they are the edible seeds from pine trees.
+In the U.S., they usually come from the pinyon pine (Pinus edulis), but they may also come from other pines.
+You’re probably most familiar with them being used as ingredients in foods like pesto sauce.

 What Nutrients Do Pine Nuts Have?